Dougie Lampkin

 Douglas Martin Lampkin MBE (born 23 March 1976) is an English former professional motorcycle trials and endurocross rider.
 He competed in the FIM Trial World Championships from 1994 to 2006.
 Lampkin is notable for being a seven-time motorcycle trials world outdoor champion.
-He is the second most successful trials rider in history, after Toni Bou with 30 (15 outdoor and 15 indoor).
+He is the second most successful trials rider in history, after Toni Bou with 38 (19 outdoor and 19 indoor).
 In 2012, Lampkin was named an FIM Legend for his motorcycling achievements.

 Career

 Lampkin was born in Silsden, West Yorkshire into a family steeped in motorcycle sport.
 His father, Martin Lampkin, was the first FIM Trial World Championship winner in 1975, and his Uncle, Arthur Lampkin, was also a regular winner on the British circuit in the 1960s.

-He has won five consecutive World Indoor (1997–2001) and seven consecutive World Outdoor Championships (1997–2003).
-He has also won four World Team Championships (Trial des Nations) in years 1997, 1999, 2002 and 2003, six British Adult Championships, two Spanish Adult Championships and the Scottish Six Days Trial on twelve occasions.
+He is the first person to have won five consecutive World Indoor (1997–2001) and seven consecutive World Outdoor Championships (1997–2003).
+He has also won four World Team Championships (Trial des Nations) in years 1997, 1999, 2002 and 2003, six British Adult Championships, two Spanish Adult Championships and the Scottish Six Days Trial on fourteen occasions.

 Lampkin now lives on the Isle of Man.
-In 2001, he was appointed an MBE for services to his sport.
+In the 2002 New Year Honours, he was appointed a Member of the Order of the British Empire (MBE) for services to Motorcycle Trials Riding.

+In 2013, Lampkin participated in Red Bull City Trails event in Manchester, United Kingdom, and later in the Red Bull Sea to Sky event in Turkey.